 RELAXATION / STRESS MANAGEMENT

 Kirtan Kriya is a Kundalini yoga meditation that has been practiced for hundreds of years.
 It involves chanting the sounds Saa Taa Naa Maa along with repetitive finger movements, or mudras.
-The basic practice of 12 minutes per day has shown some impressive health impacts, including:
+The basic practice of 12 minutes per day has shown in studies to have some impressive health impacts, including:

 - Reduction in stress levels